rwimmer56/ELECTRA_Proof_Of_Concept/README.md

 ### 4. Executing program

-* Run the main.py file and the program will run on your machine.
+* Run the main.py file and the program will load on your machine.